Nelo28/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all the lines in the file etc psswd that do not contain the pattern bin
+Display all lines of the file staring with a letter